yarik-k/Tona/README.md

 The project consists of three main components:

 **Browser Extension** (`content.js`, `popup.js`, etc.)
-   - Extracts chat messages from WhatsApp Web
+   - Extracts chat messages from a web app
    - Provides the user interface with Statistics and Insights tabs
    - Communicates with both AI Assistant and Statistics servers